Wominjeka

 Drop the Jargon Day is an annual campaign initiated by the Centre for Culture, Ethnicity and Health to spotlight the language used by healthcare professionals, community services and government sectors.

-The contributions to communities around the country by millions of volunteers in Australia are enormous.
+Millions of volunteers in Australia make enormous contributions to communities around the country.
 IVD is an opportunity to acknowledge, thank and shine a light on the important work of volunteers.

 Website Terms of Use